Green Shiba Inu (new) (GINUX) Price Reaches $0.0000 on Exchanges

-Green Shiba Inu (new) (GINUX) traded up 25.4% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on September 8th.
-Over the last week, Green Shiba Inu (new) has traded 84% higher against the U.S. dollar.
-One Green Shiba Inu (new) coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Green Shiba Inu (new) has a market capitalization of $7.08 million and approximately $20,266.00 worth of Green Shiba Inu (new) was traded on exchanges in the last 24 hours.
+Green Shiba Inu (new) (GINUX) traded up 25.4% against the dollar during the 1-day period ending at 18:00 PM E.T. on September 9th.
+One Green Shiba Inu (new) coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last seven days, Green Shiba Inu (new) has traded up 84% against the dollar.
+Green Shiba Inu (new) has a total market capitalization of $7.08 million and approximately $20,266.00 worth of Green Shiba Inu (new) was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded down 0.9% against the dollar and now trades at $0.0008 or 0.00000004 BTC.